IlanIwumbwe/Ylva/readme.md

 ## Other commands
 - `perft n` will count leaf nodes at depth n
+- `perft` will run perft for preloaded positions comparing with expected node count

 ## Todos
 - [x] Complete writing move ordering